Markov chains revisited: Preface --- please read!

 \item\textbf{Delve into the methods used in practice to analyse these chains.}

 \item\textbf{Make rigour more accessible.} Heavy use of jump times (Chung's words \emph{taming the continuum} come to mind). \end{enumerate}

 \fi

 \paragraph{This is not a finished product!
 Read at your own peril} This book is a work in progress to which I plan to add material over time.
 To facilitate its use in the interim, I will post updated drafts on arXiv.
-Should you wish to cite any of them, I would recommend including the arXiv draft number in the citation.
 If you find any mistakes or typos in the latest draft posted, or have some general thoughts on the book, please let me know about them.
 I can be reached at

 \paragraph{Prerequisites} The only prerequisites are a competence with the measure theoretic foundations of modern probability and a familiarity with conditional expectation, its properties, and discrete-time martingales; all to a level no further than that of \citep[Chapters~1--10]{Williams1991}.
 See the ``Some important notation and preliminaries'' section for details.